College of Science Commencement: Frequently Asked Questions

 - What do I wear?

-We encourage you to wear cap and gown, but you can also wear business dress.
+We encourage you to wear cap and gown, or business dress.
 Graduate students being hooded, must wear cap & gown.
 Order your cap and gown from the UA Bookstore.

 - How about confetti or silly string, etc?